Special Initiative: Healthy Places NC

 They're home to abundant natural resources, yet poor health outcomes.

 Many rural areas have rich soil, deep manufacturing roots, and committed local residents.
 Yet, many residents in these communities are less likely to have access to health services and have a lower life expectancy than their urban neighbors.
+That’s why we work together so rural communities can thrive.

 We address social factors that affect communities.